sile-typesetter/casile/README.md

     This will be pretty verbose on the console.
     Shell scripts will run with `set -x`, programs that have them will be run with debug flags turned on, etc.

-* `SILEDEBUG` sets the specific parts of the SILE typesetter to debug.
+* `DEBUGTAGS` sets the specific parts of the SILE typesetter to debug.
     See SILE documentation for details.

     Defaults to casile.

     ```make
-    SILEDEBUG = casile insertions frames
+    DEBUGTAGS = casile insertions frames
     ```

-    Usage from the command line might be `casile make -- DEBUG=true SILEDEBUG=frames book-a4.pdf`.
+    Usage from the command line might be `casile make -- DEBUG=true DEBUGTAGS=frames book-a4.pdf`.

 * `COVERS` can be used to disable generating cover images.
     Raster image generation can take time, this skips those steps and just assumes no graphical covers are present.